W-4 vs W-2 Forms: A Definitive Guide for Employers

 - Other compensation such as bonuses or tips

 Although W-2 forms are fairly straightforward to complete, there are a few common mistakes which employers should avoid.
 Not only can errors on the W-2 form cause confusion for employers and employees, but these mistakes can also be penalized.
-Here are some of the most common mistakes to avoid:

 - Filling out a W-2 form that is outdated and from the previous year